Representing yourself at the Upper Tribunal

 First, you apply to the First-tier Tribunal for permission to appeal at the Upper Tribunal.

-This form should be completed and sent to the Tribunal no later than five working days after the date the First-tier Tribunal’s refusal was served on you.
-(The time limit is 28 days if you are outside the UK and 2 working days if the case is a fast-track case).
-It is important to include with your permission application the First-tier Tribunal refusal you wish to challenge along with the full reasons why you think the Tribunal made an error of law.
+This form should be completed within 14 days from the date the First-tier Tribunal decision was sent to you.
+If you are outside the UK you have 28 days.
+Remember to include the full reasons why you think the Tribunal made an error of law.

 Most of these applications will be decided on the papers, without an oral hearing.